OmkarPathak/A-Simple-Note-Taking-Web-App/README.md

 # A-Simple-Note-Taking-Web-App
-An easy to use an deploy web app built using Flask
+An easy to use and deploy web app built using Flask

 # Features: